-The 6 Top-Rated Sunglasses for Pilots
+The 6 Best Sunglasses for Pilots

 American Optical Original

-Considering U.S military pilots have put their trust in these non-polarized sunglasses for 50 years you just know they are good.
+Considering U.S. military pilots have put their trust in these non-polarized sunglasses for 50 years you just know they are good.

 They meet rigid military specifications, so are designed to last, and provide full protection against ultraviolet rays.

 Another pair of sunglasses for pilots that were originally designed for the U.S military and meet stringent standards are these Aviator Sunglasses from Randolph Engineering.